 I’m only one dude here, so if you have a suggestion that you think may be helpful to others, please use the comments section below to share that idea with us.
 Be patient if you include a link, as I have to manually moderate those comments.
 Merry Everything!

-There are shoes designed to optimize comfort and improve performance for just about every possible sport and physical activity that you can imagine.
-It should come as no surprise that there are also shoes designed to do the same for strength training.
-Be it Olympic weightlifting, powerlifting, or CrossFit, there’s a shoe for that.
-Even better, there are so many different brands and styles to choose from these days that you can actually train in style as well as comfort.
+There are shoes designed to optimize comfort & improve performance for just about every possible sport and physical activity that you can imagine.
+It should come as no surprise that there are also shoes designed to do the same for weight training; be it the sport of Olympic weightlifting, powerlifting, or CrossFit; well there’s a shoe for that.
+Even better, there are so many different brands and styles to choose from that you can actually train in style as well as comfort.

-So if your intended gift target is still wearing a crusty pair of Chucks or a pair of running shoes to the gym, maybe hook him or her up with some real training shoes.
+So if your intended gift recipient is still wearing a crusty pair of Chucks or a pair of running shoes to the gym, maybe hook them up with some real training shoes.
 Of course when it comes to buying training shoes as a gift, in addition to their size you’ll want to know which lifting sport they participate in, but that shouldn’t be too hard to figure out.

 Spud Inc Traveling Farmer Walk Handles

 WODDice make a fun and affordable gift that can bring an unpredictable new dynamic to a training program.
-Like any roll of the dice, these act as a randomizing tool, but rather than just showing numbers, the options on each of these 12-sided dice are specifically programmed around the same methodology taught during Level 1 CrossFit certification courses.
-Everything from the allotted time, reps, and type of movement is determined by what is rolled, creating 2 million+ possible WODs for endless new challenges.
+Like any roll of the dice, these act as a randomizing tool, but rather than just showing digits, the options on each of these 12-sided dice are specifically programmed around the same methodology taught during Level 1 CrossFit certification.
+Everything from the allotted time, reps, and type of movement is determined by what is rolled, creating two+ million possible WODs for endless new challenges.

 WODDice are available in three different set options.
 I’ve linked to the Firebreather set, and it contains six 12-sided dice.
 I believe the other two are smaller; with only three dice per set. $34.99